Building Rust Tier-3 on stable

 Rustup simply downloads and unpacks the compiler binaries for the selected platform.
 However, for Tier 3 there are no pre-builds, since building is not guaranteed.
 Bad luck!

 The only way is to compile the rust compiler for the target platform with the installed rust compiler.
-This process is called bootstraping and is very well illustrated here2:
+This process is called bootstrapping and is very well illustrated here2:

 blue=downloaded<br/>yellow=build with stage0 compiler<br/>green=build with stage1 compiler